-The double ITCZ is a prominent bias in CGCM, which may result from discrepancies in the representation of both atmospheric and oceanic processes.
 Consistent with previous studies (Ma et al., 1996; Yu and Mechoso, 1999; Dai et al., 2003, 2005; Qin and Lin, 2018), this study emphasizes the importance of stratus clouds and SSTs in the SEP in alleviating the double ITCZ bias via changes in the tropical circulation and ocean dynamics.
 However, different with studies with modifications of cloud scheme itself, this study focuses on the roles of BL turbulence and shallow convection in the low-level cloud simulation, and the subsequent impacts on the mitigation of the double ITCZ.
 It is found that the simulated low clouds are sensitive to both BL turbulence and shallow convection parameterizations.
-Better consistency between the BL turbulence scheme and the shallow convection scheme results in increased low-level clouds and their shortwave radiative forcing.
-The exaggerated cloud amount and cloud effect can be explained as a compensation for related biases in other physical processes.
+Better consistency between the BL turbulence scheme and the shallow convection scheme results in better simulation of the Sc-to-Cu transition.
 In conclusion, this study indicates that improving parameterizations of BL turbulence and shallow convection is an effective way to reduce the double ITCZ in CGCMs.